Keilub/helloitscaleb/content/about.md

 <br>

 <details>
-<summary>what's your favorite color to work with, and why?</summary>
+<summary>what's your favorite color to work with, & why?</summary>

   I’m particularly drawn to jewel tones, rich reds, deep oranges, and lush jungle greens.
 These colors add depth and sophistication to designs, making them feel luxurious and vibrant.

-However, my ultimate favorite is purple.
+However, my favorite is purple.
 It’s not a color I’m frequently asked to use, which makes it exciting to work with.
 Purple offers a unique balance of warmth and coolness, and its versatility allows it to convey everything from creativity to elegance, depending on the shade and context.
 </details>